 Video: Leaders discuss the development of the Michigan Community Service Commission.

 The Dorothy A. Johnson Center for Philanthropy resides within a public university as a “center of excellence,” serving the nonprofit and foundation community with research and professional education.
-The Johnson Center belongs to a national organization of academic centers focused on philanthropy, Nonprofit Academic Centers Council (NACC).
-In addition, the center is part of a network of organizations interested in research about the charitable sector called the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).
-There is an international counterpart to the Johnson Center, as well – the International Society for Third-Sector Research (ISTR).
+The Johnson Center belongs to a national organization of academic centers focused on philanthropy, Nonprofit Academic Centers Council.
+In addition, the center is part of a network of organizations interested in research about the charitable sector called the Association for Research on Nonprofit Organizations and Voluntary Action.
+The international counterpart to the Johnson Center is the International Society for Third-Sector Research.

 Video: Leaders discuss the Johnson Center.